Group completions and the homotopical monadicity theorem: The specialization to categories of operators

 \subsection{Categories of operators $\sD$ and $\sD_G$}

 In our cast of characters \autoref{cast1}, $\sC$ is an operad in $G\sU$ for some bicomplete cartesian monoidal ground category $\sU$, $\sD$ is its associated category of operators over $\sF$ and $\sD_G$ is its associated category of operators over $\sF_G$.
-We recall these notions and their relationships and then introduce the new $G$-operad $\sC_G$.\footnote{Here we change notation from \cite{MMO}, which used $\sC_G$ to denote an operad of $G$-spaces.
-We will reserve the notation $\sC_G$ for our new definition.} A bit paradoxically, to understand both the conceptual role of $\sC_G$ and the details of its definition, it seems best to start with categories of operators.
-However, $\sC_G$ will play a much larger role in the sequel \cite{KMZ2}, where more details will be given.
+We recall these notions and their relationships and then introduce the new $G$-operad $\sC_G^{fin}$.\footnote{Here we change notation from \cite{MMO}, which used $\sC_G$ to denote an operad of $G$-spaces.
+We are using $\sC$ for that.} A bit paradoxically, to understand both the conceptual role of $\sC_G^{fin}$ and the details of its definition, it seems best to start with categories of operators.
+However, $\sC_G^{fin}$ will play a much larger role in the sequel \cite{KMZ2}, where more details will be given.

 We must use a bit of enriched category theory in this section, and we use the following notations.

 \begin{notn} We say that a category $\sM$ enriched in $\sV$ is a $\sV$-category, where $\sV$ is a given symmetric monoidal category with product $\otimes$ and unit object $\mathcal{I}$.
 We have morphism objects, categorically denoted $\ul{\sM}(X,Y)$, in $\sV$ with composition maps $\ul{\sM}(Y,Z) \otimes \ul{\sM}(X,Y)\rtarr \ul{\sM}(X,Z)$ in $\sV$.
 The underlying category $\sM$ has morphism sets $\sM(X,Y) = \sV(\mathcal{I}, \ul{\sM}(X,Y))$.
 We focus on the cartesian monoidal category $\sV = G\sT$, and then $\sM(X,Y)$ generally takes values in $\sT$ rather than just in sets.
 Such ``double enrichment'' is discussed in \cite{GMR}. \end{notn}